DataDog/datadog-agent/docs/proposals/agent-pkg-tagset-rfc.md

 The tuning might be different for different types of caches.
 Later improvements may perform such tuning automatically, all safely hidden behind the tagset API.

-### Implementation Process

-#### Phase 1: Land ./pkg/tagset

-The first phase of the implementation process is to write and land the tagset implementation, as outlined above.
-This phase is already begun: Vickenty defined somet tagset-related functionality, and Dustin moved that to pkg/tagset.
-The remaining work is mainly to implement factories, and to rename / update some parts of the public API.

-Ideally we can ship this change in v7.33.0, maximizing the likelihood of finding bugs or regressions before beginning the next phase.

-As part of this phase, we will make some "trial" rewrites of performance-critical components and validate those in realistic benchmarking environments, to be confident that performance is at least on-par with the existing implementation.

-#### Phase 2: Use ./pkg/tagset

-The second phase is to use this implementation, replacing uses of `[]string` with uses the ./pkg/tagset API.
-During this phase, we will support conversion between Tags and `[]string`, enabling parts of the agent to be updated independently.
-We will know the phase is complete when those conversions are no longer used.

-This phase will likely span a few releases, as teams find time to implement it.
-That's OK; in fact, it's an advantage as it will allow teams to focus their QA on the few changes made in each release.
-This effort can be driven by one guild member who is comfortable identifying limited-scope work and either completing it themselves and requesting review from the associated team, or working with that team to schedule the work.

-If aspects of the tagset API are revealed to be un-ergonomic during this process, those can be addressed with updates to the API.

-Where necessary, this phase will employ benchmarking to ensure that the changes are not making current performance measurably _worse_.
-Performance improvements come in phase 3.

-#### Phase 3: Improve ./pkg/tagset

-The final phase is to improve the tagset implementation, using the standard performance-related approaches.
-This will involve micro- and macro-benchmarks and profiling to identify performance hotspots, and work to optimize those hotspaots.
-It will also involve measurement of typical workloads to determine suitable tuning heuristics, such as cache parameters.

 ### Analysis

 - Strengths